AdobeDocs/cja-apis/src/pages/endpoints/reporting/multidim.md

 1. Dimension Relation Errors: Dimensions must be related.
 Requests to combine unrelated dimensions in a single request will return an error.

 2. Too Many Combinations Errors: If too many dimensions produce an excessive number of row combinations, the system may reject the request due to scale limitations.
-The resulting error indicates the report is too complex.
+The resulting error will indicate that the report is too complex.

+For more information on the Customer Journey Analytics Report API, including parameter descriptions and example endpoint calls, see the [Reporting API guide](../index.md).